EB5AN Commonwealth of Massachusetts Regional Center

-Unemployment statistics for the state of Massachusetts in 2015 show average unemployment at 4.7%.
-Monthly unemployment rates in the state of Massachusetts in 2015 were 4.5% for October 2015, 4.5% for November 2015, and 4.6% for December 2015.
+Unemployment statistics for 2015 show average unemployment in Massachusetts at 4.7%.
+Monthly unemployment rates were 4.5% for October 2015, 4.5% for November 2015, and 4.6% for December 2015.

 Massachusetts State Government & EB-5 Investment Financial and Employment Statistics

-From 2011 – 2014, Massachusetts GDP grew by 5%, with an average annual GDP growth of 1.9%.
-In 2014, Massachusetts real GDP was $0.42 trillion dollars, the eleventh in the U.S. 2013–2014 saw the largest percent change in GDP at 2.3%, signaling a strong and growing economy.
+From 2011 to 2014, Massachusetts’s GDP grew by 5%, with an average annual GDP growth of 1.9%.
+In 2014, Massachusetts’s real GDP was $0.42 trillion, ranked 11th in the U.S. The 2013–2014 financial year saw the largest percent change in GDP at 2.3%, signaling a strong and growing economy.

-Massachusetts: Total personal consumption expenditures (2012–2014)
+Massachusetts: Total Personal Consumption Expenditure (2012–2014)

-Massachusetts: State government finances (2013)
+Massachusetts: State Government Finances (2013)

-In 2013, the government of Massachusetts collected $55.44 billion in and spent $56.77 billion, resulting in a net difference of –$1.33 billion.
+In 2013, the government of Massachusetts collected $55.44 billion and spent $56.77 billion, resulting in a net difference of –$1.33 billion.
 Revenue is sourced from federal and local taxes, sales tax, and individual and corporate taxes.
 Expenditures include education, welfare, highways, police, and other social services.

-Massachusetts: Total economic impact of EB-5 investments (2013)
+Massachusetts: Total Economic Impact of EB-5 Investments (2013)

-In Massachusetts, EB-5 investment has supported the direct creation of 8 jobs.
+In Massachusetts, EB-5 investment has supported the direct creation of eight jobs.
 These jobs were the result of roughly $0.5 million in direct investment from EB-5 projects, contributing $0.69 million to the state’s GDP.
 EB-5 investment in Massachusetts also contributed $0.11 million to federal revenue and $0.04 million to Massachusetts state government and local municipal revenue.